mucs420f19/Hercules/README.md

 and click the confirm button then add the method/field name into the next text box and hit the enter method/field name button

+-To List you Classes,Field, and Methods click the List you Classes,Field, and Methods button.
 ```
 ## Tests